cjglen/Electrify-Ms1/README.md

  3. Further use of the Company Logo throughout the site to promote the business and make it become more recognisable.
  4. Updates to the footer, with links to contact the company directly, with a chat board and a map link.
  5. Affiliate marketing links and more cta to generate business.

+ ## Testing

+ Chrome DevTools was used throughout the project for testing and debugging styling and positional issues.